John Boen

 Tech Stack

-HTML/CSS/JS, JSON data layer, localStorage persistence, AI-assisted content generation pipeline.
+HTML/CSS/JS, JSON data layer with schema validation, localStorage persistence, AI-assisted content generation pipeline, Atlas design system.

 What I Learned